Life at PCD

 - A CELEBRATION FOR THE WHOLE FAMILY -

 Join us for our annual family homecoming and alumni reunion.
-A full day of athletic events, family fun, and delicious New England chowder make this a "don't miss this" kind of day!
+A full day of athletic events, family fun, and delicious New England chowder make this a "don't miss" kind of day!

 9:00 AM - 1 PM